 Are Bear Attacks Common in the Smoky Mountains?

 The Smoky Mountains are the most-visited national park in the United States.
-In general, 2.1 million people visit the national park every year, with many of those people seeing bears.
-There have only been six known attacks in those years.
+In recent years, the park has recorded roughly 12 million or more recreation visits annually, with many of those people seeing bears.
+Even with that huge visitation, serious bear incidents remain uncommon.

 The first person who was known to be killed by a black bear within the Great Smoky Mountains National Park was a hiker in 2000.
 The second happened tragically in 2020.
-The park tracks bear euthanization and have recorded only 57 since 1990.
-It is not a decision made likely by park ranger, but once a bear feeds on a human, it is a habit often repeated.
+These remain the only two confirmed fatal black bear attacks in park history.
+Park managers track bear incidents and have euthanized problem bears over the years when public safety requires it.
+It is not a decision made lightly by park rangers, but once a bear is food-conditioned or involved in a serious attack, the risk to people and the bear can escalate.

-If you’re hiking in the Smoky Mountains, check the Temporary Closures page before planning the trip.
+If you’re hiking in the Smoky Mountains, check the park’s Alerts & Conditions and Temporary Closures pages before planning the trip.
 They have sections dedicated to bear closures and bear warnings, so please pay attention to the signs to ensure your safety.

-What To Do Is A Bear Approaches You?
+What To Do If A Bear Approaches You?

 Although bears generally mind their own business, there are some things you can do to ensure you are safe from attacks when visiting the Smoky Mountains.
 Bears are quick and have very keen senses, so you don’t want to be approached by a threatened one.